Bauhaus Earth - Berlin, Germany

 - Support the development of a research methodology for co-creative transformation labs.

-- Support the development of scenarios and roadmaps for short-, medium- and long-term transformation processes towards a regenerative built environment in the case study regions.
+- Support the development of scenarios and roadmaps for the transformation towards a regenerative built environment in the case study regions.

 - Contribute to internal knowledge management, research synthesis, scientific publications, and reports.